Tom Burrow

-Tom Burrow (born 27 July 2005) is an English professional rugby union footballer who plays as a lock forward for Rugby Premiership side Sale Sharks.
+Tom Burrow (born 27 July 2005) is an English professional rugby union footballer who plays as a lock for Premiership Rugby side Sale Sharks.

 Early and personal life

-From Yorkshire, he started playing rugby at the age of four years-old, encouraged by his father Mark who played rugby for Wakefield, Leeds, Saracens and Morley.
+From Yorkshire, Burrow started playing rugby at the age of four years-old, encouraged by his father Mark who played rugby for Wakefield, Leeds, Saracens and Morley.
 He played for Morley Juniors up to under-18 level.
 He attended Heckmondwike Grammar School.

 Club career

-He signed a professional contract with Sale Sharks in May 2023.
+Burrow signed a professional contract with Sale Sharks in May 2023.
 He played for Fylde RFC on a dual registration during the 2023-24 season.
 He featured for Sale Sharks in the Rugby Premiership and Premiership Rugby Cup during the 2024-25 season.

 International career

-He played for England U18 in 2022 and 2023.
-He later captained the England U19 side and in May 2024 was called-up to the England U20 squad.
-In November 2024, he was called-up to the England A national rugby union team.
-In June 2025, he was named in the England U20 squad for the 2025 World Rugby U20 Championship.
+Burrow played for England U18 in 2022 and 2023.
+He later captained the England U19 side and in May 2024 was included in the England U20 squad.
+At the end of that year in November 2024, he was called-up to train with England A.

+Burrow scored a try against Scotland during the 2025 Six Nations Under 20s Championship.
+He also started in the last round of the tournament as England were defeated by Wales at Cardiff Arms Park to miss out on a grand slam and ultimately finish runners-up.
+Later that year in June 2025, Burrow captained the England side that finished sixth at the 2025 World Rugby U20 Championship.